espocrm/documentation/docs/development/view.md

         // initializing logic
         setup: function () {
-            // Calling the parent `setup` method, you can omit it.
+            // Calling the parent `setup` method, can be omitted.
             Dep.prototype.setup.call(this);

+            // Instantiate some property.
             this.someParam1 = 'test 1';

             // When we create a child view in the setup method, rendering of the view is held off